Welcome to English Language Learning!

 Ardmore Parents as Partners progam is a series of events where the parents of the students who are emergent bilinguals meet with various staff to discuss information, ways to support student learning, and celebratory activities for emergent bilingual students and their families.
 Topics of interest can include information regarding ACCESS 2.0, ways that you can help support your child academically at home, and/or participate in school celebrations.
 Do you have any topics of interest?
 Please contact Mrs. Bohlin.

 The first link below will take you to some reading tips for parents.
 The second link will take you to a chart that you can use with early readers to help them keep track of what they read at home.
 Both resources are from the ReadWriteThink website.
 Please let us know how we can help support you with reading at home.

 Do You Need Assistence?

-For more information regarding the ELL program at Ardmore School, please contact Mrs. Bohlin, the Ardmore ELL teacher.
+For more information regarding the ELL program at Ardmore School, please contact Mrs. Bohlin, the Ardmore emergent bilingual resource teacher.

 Contact Information for Mrs. Bohlin

 Please supervise students when they are using any of the website links on this site.